unosquare/passcore/README.md

 1. Click *OK* and navigate to `https://password.yourdomain.com` (the host name you previously set).
 If all is set then you should be able to see the PassCore tool show up in your browser.

 **NOTE:** If you have a previous version, you **can not** use the same `appsettings.json` file.
 Please update your settings manually editing the new file.

+## PowerShell Installer

+You can download the [installer](https://raw.githubusercontent.com/unosquare/passcore/master/Installer.ps1), that would download the latest release of passcore and configure the IIS for you, just make sure you have installed the [.NET Core 2.1 Windows Server Hosting bundle](https://www.microsoft.com/net/download/thank-you/dotnet-runtime-2.1.0-windows-hosting-bundle-installer) and enabled the world wide web publishing service.

 ## Customization and Configuration